May-Tinh-Sci-Low-Code/Sci-Low-Code/README.md

 # Sci-Low-Code
-Library for Science and Low Code
-This code repository is the Spin-Off of the University of Applied Sciences Aalen.
+Library for Scientific Computing and and Low Code Develpment This code repository is a Spin-Off of the University of Applied Sciences Aalen.
-The former project UABM https://github.com/U-A-B-M/UABM is set dormant, the present project is its continuation.
+The former project UABM https://www.hs-aalen.de/UABM, or https://github.com/U-A-B-M/UABM is set dormant, the present project is its continuation.

 The present Excel Add-In facilitates the following use cases:
 1. Numerical Curve Sketching